nguyenthang011099/MySQL/readme.md

 DELETE JOIN – show you how to delete data from multiple tables.

 REPLACE – learn how to insert or update data depends on whether data exists in the table or not.
+## MySQL data types
+NT – show you how to use integer data type.

+DECIMAL – show you how to use DECIMAL data type to store exact values in decimal format.

+BIT – introduce you BIT data type and how to store bit values in MySQL.

+BOOLEAN – explain to you how MySQL handles Boolean values by using TINYINT(1) internally.

+CHAR – guide to CHAR data type for storing the fixed-length string.

+VARCHAR – give you the essential guide to VARCHAR data type.

+TEXT – show you how to store text data using TEXT data type.

+DATE – introduce you to the DATE data type and show you some date functions to handle the date data effectively.

+TIME – walk you through the features of TIME data type and show you how to use some useful temporal functions to handle time data.

+DATETIME – introduce you to the DATETIME data type and some useful functions to manipulate DATETIME values.

+TIMESTAMP – introduce you to TIMESTAMP and its features called automatic initialization and automatic update that allows you to define auto-initialized and auto-updated columns for a table.

+JSON – show you how to use JSON data type to store JSON documents.

+ENUM – learn how to use ENUM data type correctly to store enumeration values.